mat-docs/Portal.Site/docs/news/index.md

 # Latest News

-## ATLAS 2021-R4 (10.4.4.220)
+## ATLAS 2023-R1 (11.2.1.199)
-_12th November 2021_
+_03 Feb 2023_

-In this release, we delivered the below new features and improvements
+In this release, we focused on delivering fixes in the areas below:

-* Decode and Data Source dll support for ATLAS client
-* Session Browser query performance improvements on large session lists
-* Alarms/functions performance improvements
+* Distance mode - Overlays
-* FiA lite licence
+* Events
+* Export Tool

+## .NET 6 Update Beta release (11.1.4.291-BETA)
+_23 Dec 2022_

+We would like to take this opportunity to get some valuable feedback from you, especially significant regressions in key areas (fatal errors, data integrity issues, appearance, functionality, performance and scalability, usability, etc.).
+If you have an automated test suite or deployment workflow, run that in addition to your manual testing.
+If you discover a bug or regression, include your testing process and any pertinent information in your issue comment so that we can try to reproduce it.

-## ATLAS 2021-R3 (10.4.3.382)
+## ATLAS 2022-R4 (11.1.4.197)
-_6th August 2021_
+_16th November 2022_

-In this release, we delivered the below new features:
+In this release, we delivered the following new features/improvements:

-* Support for multiple instances of PGVs with same ID
-* Ability rename index sources in the Session Browser
-* Added new Data point modes in the Scatterplot
-* Implemented service connection setup for external data sources (RTA toolkit services)
-* ADS Standalone installer
-    * Live weather data support in ATLAS through Pitwall Weather Server
-* vTAG Server update
+* Data Export now features the ability to export to SQLRace database and SSN2 session formats

-And we focused on delivering improvements in the below areas:
+And we focused on delivering fixes in the below areas
 * Alarms
-* Distance and Overlays
+* Recorders
 * Waveform

+## ATLAS 2022-R3 (11.1.3.367)
+_31st Aug 2022_

+In this release, we delivered the following new features/improvements:
+* UI Support for Lap Markers in the ATLAS client
+* Data Export now features the ability to select Start/End times
+* Automation API NuGet and Examples

+And we focused on delivering fixes in the below areas
-* Statistics
+* Platform
-* Virtual Parameters
+* Export Tool

-## New Documentation Portal
-_6th August 2021_

-This new space is a central location for:
+## ATLAS 2022-R2 (11.1.2.344)
+_13th May 2022_

+In this release, we delivered the following new features/improvements:
+* UI Support for custom Markers in the ATLAS client
-* Quick-reference material for users
+* Configurable location for Auto Exporting SSN2s
-* Developer guides &mdash; including:
+* Data Export now features a Parameter Browser for adding/selecting multiple parameters

+And we focused on delivering fixes in the below areas
-    * concepts and best-practises
+* Platform
-    * tutorials and sample code
-    * API references
+* Session Browser

-* Deployment and Integration guides
+## ATLAS 2022-R1 (11.1.1.222)
+_02 Feb 2022_

+In this release, we delivered the following new features/improvements:
+* Support for custom Markers in the ATLAS client and through SQL Race API
-* Links to software downloads and libraries
+* Improvements to TelDST

-Look forward to more detailed technical guides, and feature articles showing how to get the best out of ATLAS.

-Our [Zendesk portal](https://mclarenappliedtechnologies.zendesk.com/hc/en-us) will still be available, focused on trouble-shooting and support tickets.
+* Removing ATLAS 9 Licence dependency

+And we focused on delivering fixes in the below areas
+* Platform
+* Session Browser
+* SQL Race Server